-The disability language in the 1994 global settlement, 1996 Revised Settlement Program and 1999 Joint Plan of Reorganization are identical with respect to the different standards adopted by the negotiators for disability A, B, and C. At no time have the negotiators changed the criteria nor have they been asked to provide an interpretation on why the standard for disability level A is different than for disability levels B and C. As late as November 2001, the Plan Proponents were not even aware that the disability language for level A had been interpreted and purportedly modified by Judge Pointer in an individual claimant appeals decisions.
-See Exhibit 12 attached hereto, Memo dated 11/19/01 from D. Greenspan to W. Trachte-Huber in which Ms. Greenspan stated, "We do not believe that Judge Pointer issued an order changing the wording of the disability guideline."
+The disability language in the 1994 global settlement, 1996 Revised Settlement Program and 1999 Joint Plan of Reorganization are identical with respect to the different standards adopted by the negotiators for disability A, B, and C. At no time have the negotiators changed the criteria nor have they been asked to provide an interpretation on why the standard for disability level A is different than for disability levels B and C. As late as November 2001, the Plan Proponents were not even aware the disability language for level A had been interpreted and modified by Judge Pointer in an individual claimant appeals decision.
+See Exhibit 20 attached hereto, Memo dated November 19, 2001, from D. Greenspan to W. Trachte-Huber in which Ms. Greenspan stated, "We do not believe that Judge Pointer issued an order changing the wording of the disability guideline."
 Had they been made aware of the change in criteria, the Plan Proponents could have clarified their intent on the different standards in the disability criteria.

-Subsequent to the response of Ms. Greenspan noted above indicating that we did not believe the disability language had been changed, the claim forms and Claimant Information Guides were finalized for mailing to claimants.
-They contained the same definitions for disability that are in the Plan, The Revised Settlement Program and the global settlement, further leading the Tort Claimants'
+Subsequent to the response of Ms. Greenspan noted above indicating that they did not believe the disability language had not been changed, the claims forms and the Claimant Information Guides were finalized for mailing to claimants.
+They contain the same definitions for disability that are in the Plan, The Revised Settlement Program and the global settlement, further leading the Tort Claimants' Committee/Claimants' Advisory Committee to conclude there had not been any change in disability criteria.